OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 * Application server port must to be binded to 5442 in the host, as this port is used by NGINX to publish your app in port default https port (443).
 * The application must be served in plain http as NGINX is the responsible of managing SSL certificate.
 * Application has to know OpenVidu Server URL.
 You can use the variables ${DOMAIN_OR_PUBLIC_IP} and ${OPENVIDU_SECRET} in `docker-compose.override.yml` file.
+* The application and OpenVidu platform are deployed in the same domain.
+For that reason, the following URLs are reserved for OpenVidu and you cannot use them in the application:
+  * `/api/`
+  * `/openvidu/`
+  * `/dashboard/`

 ## 4. Execution